-The line contact at B introduces an important insight.
-As illustrated in Fig. 2 (b), this line contact is on a certain plane P created by a tool.
+The line contact B is on a certain plane P created by a tool.
 The plane P is used to discuss the friction cone between the object and the tool since slipping can only occur along the plane P. Thus, by changing the orientation of the tool, the orientation of this plane also changes.
-This does not have an effect on local friction cone constraints (3) but does have an effect on the object through static equilibrium.
-Furthermore, different tools have different tip shapes (see Fig. 4).
-Based on kinematics of the tool, local force definition changes, which is tricky and unique to tool manipulation.
-In conclusion, the system has a preferred orientation of the plane P for finding a feasible trajectory.
+Furthermore, different tools have different tip shapes (see Fig. 3).
+Based on kinematics of the tool, local force definition changes, which is unique to tool manipulation.

 Another unique nature of this task is that we need to explicitly consider the feasible region of a force controller.
-Note that the manipulator can only apply forces along the axes where its motion is constrained.
+Note that the manipulator can apply forces only along the axes where its motion is constrained.
 This constraint needs to be explicitly enforced during optimization to generate mechanically feasible force trajectories.

-Hence, like friction cone constraints, we formulate inequality constraints in vertex frame Σ_V (see Fig. 2 (c)) such that \mathbf{w}{TO} is constrained by the object:
+Hence, we formulate inequality constraints in vertex frame Σ_V (see Fig. 1 (c)) such that \mathbf{w}{TO} is constrained by the object: